janderssonse/sariftool/DEVELOPMENT.md

  ./scripts/graal-native-gen.sh 'CURRENT_VERSION_OF_JAR'
 ```

 to generate new native configuration.
 And possible, if you added new input functions, add these to the 'graal-native-gen.sh' script.

-## Project Quality
+## Project health and quality

 * Project quality tooling:
     * nodejs (for commitlint linting)